UK Stocks-Factors to watch on Jan. 12

 March 23 Britain's FTSE 100 futures were flat ahead of the cash market open on Thursday.

-LONDON Jan 12 Britain's FTSE 100 index is seen opening steady on Monday, according to financial bookmakers.
+LONDON Jan 12 Britain's FTSE 100 index is seen opening 10 to 14 points lower, or as much as 0.2 percent, on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down 1.1 percent at 6,501.14 points in the previous session.